Why study Italian with Portuguese at Warwick?

 What will I learn?

 This is an innovative four-year degree which focuses on Italian language and culture.
 It is ideal for you if you have a strong interest in all things Italian.
-Each year you will study Italian language at an appropriate level, and three other components in Italian culture, history and literature (an option outside the Department is available in years one and three).
+Each year you will study Italian language at an appropriate level, and three other components in Italian culture, history and literature (an option outside the Department is available in years one and four).

 Portuguese can only be taken at beginner level or post-GCSE level maximum.
-You will develop your linguistic skills by taking a language module in your first, second and fourth year.
+You will develop your linguistic skills by taking a language module in your first, intermediate and fourth year.
 By the end of the course you will be expected to reach B2 standard (CEFR) in Portuguese (this approximates to A Level).

 For module information please visit the department's course page.